HartmannLab/UELer/dev_note/issue_tracking/batch_export.md

   - [ ] Implement the PDF gallery output as an optional output format for ROI batches, where individual ROI images are placed into an arrayed PDF (one ROI per page or arranged in a grid).
 Each ROI entry in the PDF should include its own scale bar (if requested) and caption/metadata (ROI id, source FOV, export settings).
+  - [ ] When exporting multiple ROIs into a single gallery PDF (future feature), each ROI may have a different scale bar appropriate for its crop size; the Job runner should support generating a per-ROI scale bar and render each ROI to a PDF page or grid cell.
+The gallery exporter should accept layout parameters (rows x cols) and pagination behavior.